Supporting General Practice careers

 Specific tasks for SAPC include continued leadership and engagement with national and local policy negotiations (enhancing impact through collaboration); work to enhance the profile of GP, academic GP and GP scholarship; and to support workforce development and training (through education and research activities).
 All tasks that align with SAPC core principles and priorities for action.

-SAPC is working to establish a GP Scholars group with a remit to both oversee and guide the SAPC contribution in this area; and to develop and deliver specific resources and activities that support action.
+SAPC is working to establish a GP Scholarship group with a remit to both oversee and guide the SAPC contribution in this area; and to develop and deliver specific resources and activities that support action.
 The work is being planned in collaboration with RCGP and we will post updates on this website.